rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

     /dev/loop0         0      0         0  0 /tmp/10G-fake-disk.img   0     512
     ```

-6. Use the sfdisk utility to list any partitions on the new psedo-block device.
+6. Use the `sfdisk` utility to list any partitions on the new pseudo-block device.
 Type:

     ```bash
     [root@localhost ~]# sfdisk -l /dev/loop0